5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Embedded_Controller_(SSDT-EC)/README.md

     ```
 - Adjust the device name and PCI path accordingly to what's used in you `DSDT`
 - Export the file as .aml
-- Replace the existing file in EFI > OC > ACPI
+- Replace the existing file in EFI/OC/ACPI
 - Reboot
 - Check IORegistryExplorer again for `EC0`, `H_EC` or whatever the device is called in your `DSDT`.
 - If it's not present, you're done.